Take The First Step Now

 • Medication like Depakote, inhibits convulsions.

 Quitting drinking is a challenging ordeal on many levels.
-For this reason, patients’ health and safety must have access to specialized rehab facilities where experienced and sympathetic staff can oversee detoxification and treat withdrawal symptoms.
+Patients need access to specialized rehab facilities.
+These places have experienced and caring staff.
+They can help with detoxification and treat withdrawal symptoms.

 The early stages toward recovery, through withdrawal and detox, are challenging yet essential.
-Self-tapering is an option for those who don’t think they’re ready for medical detoxification from alcohol and drugs.
-On the other hand, it is essential to bear in mind that tapering is not often a successful method for treating alcoholism and substance abuse.
+Self-tapering is a choice for people who feel they are not ready for medical detox from alcohol.
+Tapering is not usually an effective way to treat alcoholism and substance abuse.
+It is important to keep this in mind.

 In Conclusion

-In the long run, the success of treating drug abuse and alcoholism is conditional on the severity of the disease, namely the amount of organ dysfunction and the patient’s decision to continue drinking after rehabilitation.
+In the long run, treating drug abuse and alcoholism depends on how severe the disease is.
+This includes how much the organs are affected.
+It also relies on the patient’s choice to keep drinking after rehab.
 In addition, patients may struggle with sleep disruptions, mood fluctuations, and fatigue months after therapy.

 There is hope for a full recovery.
 But on the other hand, patients who relapse into heavy drinking increase their chance of developing life-threatening illnesses.